- A Vocabulary for Sleep

 - Myasthenia Gravis

-Myasthenia gravis (MG) is an autoimmune disorder that causes weakness of the skeletal muscles.
-MG affects the voluntary muscles of the body, especially the eyes, mouth, throat, and limbs.
+Myasthenia gravis is a chronic, complex, autoimmune disorder in which antibodies destroy neuromuscular connections.
+This causes problems with communication between nerves and muscle, resulting in weakness of the skeletal muscles.
+Myasthenia gravis affects the voluntary muscles of the body, especially the eyes, mouth, throat, and limbs.

 - Neurocutaneous Syndromes